 Term loans are different from something like a business credit card or line of credit because you can’t draw against your available credit over and over again.
 As you make payments, the balance goes down until it’s zeroed out.
 If you want to borrow more money, you’d have to take out a new loan.

 Term loan advantages

 Besides that, term loans offer you a certain amount of flexibility when it comes to repayment.
 If you’re opting for a short-term loan, you may be able to choose a term ranging from three to 18 months.
 If you need longer to pay, on the other hand, it’s possible to get a term loan with a five- or even 10-year repayment period.
-Funding Circle loans offer extremely flexible terms of $25K-$500K with repayment times between 6mos. to 5 yrs, allowing you to design the best loan for your business.
+Funding Circle loans offer extremely flexible terms with repayment times between 6mos. to 5 yrs, allowing you to design the best loan for your business.

 So now that you know how term loans work, the question is how can you use one of these loans to meet your school’s financial needs?
 The good news is, you’ve got a very broad scope of possibilities.
 Here are some situations where a term loan could prove useful:

 That last scenario is drawn from real life.
 Jenny Shaw, founder, and CEO of New York City’s Tone Academy of Music spent 15 hours filling out a loan application for her bank, only to be denied.
 She was able to expand her business on her terms.
 Learn more about Jenny’s story in the video below.